-Which Upwork Job Categories Have the Least Competition
+Upwork Job Categories with the Least Competition (2026 List)

 Most freelancers flock to the highest-demand categories.
 The result is that the most visible opportunities are also the most competitive.
 The smarter play is often to find the categories where demand is real but the supply of qualified freelancers hasn't caught up yet.